 Hard anodized cookware has many of the same benefits as non stick pans, but can be more durable and scratch-resistant than some brands of non stick.
 That means you don't have to worry about your pots and pans getting scratched up when you're using them every day.

 Both types of cookware are safe for use on gas, electric, glass, and induction stoves.
-But some differences between them make each better suited for certain types of cooking—scrambled eggs or other delicate, stick-prone dishes that cook quickly are better suited for non stick, while steak and other meals that cook slower will generally be more successful when cooked in a hard anodized pan.
+But some differences between them make each better suited for certain types of cooking—scrambled eggs or other delicate, stick-prone dishes that cook quickly are better suited for non stick, while larger proteins like steak and other meals that cook slower will generally be more successful when cooked in a hard anodized pan.

 Ready to Shop?